 Afghan diplomat shot dead at consulate in Pakistan's Karachi

 An Afghan diplomat was shot dead on Monday in the Afghan consulate in Pakistan's southern city of Karachi in what was described as a personal dispute, Pakistani officials said.
-A policeman walks past a police vehicle parked to cordon a street leading to the Afghan consulate in Karachi, after an Afghan diplomat was shot dead on Monday in the consulate, Pakistan February 6, 2017.
+The consulate's third secretary was killed by a private guard, who had been arrested, police official Saqib Ismail told Reuters.

 Discussions